GeorgeLychock/Project-Management-Dashboard---MS2/README.md

         -   Start Date (date format)
         -   Due Date (date format)
         -   Percent Complete (number format, valid from 0-100)
-        -   Cost Performanace Index (number format, valid from 0.0 - 2.0)
+        -   Cost Performance Index (number format, valid from 0.0 - 2.0)
         -   Schedule Variance (number format, valid from 0.0 - 2.0)
     -   Project Name is mandatory; indicated by asterisk, color red
     -   No other fields should be mandatory